 The fourth strategy focuses on providing Floridians with access to digital devices that are necessary to use the Internet.
-Florida recognizes how important devices are to connecting its citizens.
 To accomplish this task, the state will explore both increased device availability programming and increased outreach to promote affordable device availability programming.

-Progress towards these objectives may be measured by looking at the percent of households that own a digital device by covered population.
+Progress towards the former objective may be measured using the number of CAIs with device access and adoption programs, while the latter objective may be tracked by looking at the percent of households that own a digital device by covered population.

 Florida's strategy will rely upon the coordination of wide-ranging stakeholders.
 The state government intends to encourage and support programs from both CAIs and the private sector which give access to publicly available devices, allow for the purchasing of lower-cost devices, or provide affordable refurbishment services.
 In this arrangement, end-users will be able to make device decisions that make the most sense for them and their families.
-Ongoing monitoring of this strategy may be undertaken through yearly assessments of American Community Survey (ACS) data.
+Ongoing monitoring of this strategy may be undertaken through surveys of CAI programs and known refurbishment programs to evaluate the use of digital device programs and the percent of demonstrated needs that are addressed (e.g., if a refurbishment program has 100 requests for its services but is only able to fulfill 60 requests, it meets 60% of demonstrated needs).